yaleman/container-haproxy-https/README.md

 	* Curl_http_done: called premature == 0
 	* Connection #0 to host 192.168.99.100 left intact

-The troubleshooting test you can do is as follows (again, my docker machine is running on 192.168.99.100):
+The troubleshooting test you can do is as follows (again, my docker machine is running on 192.168.99.100).
+This uses OpenSSL's handy s_client tool.

 	$ echo "" | openssl s_client -connect 192.168.99.100:8081
 	CONNECTED(00000003)